openmfp/openmfp.org/documentation/extended-guide/frontend-configuration/general-settings.md

 }
 ```

-## Provide your implemented service to the portal options
+## Provide your implemented service

-Via implementing the interface and providing as a porta option,
-you can customize [Luigis general settings](https://docs.luigi-project.io/docs/general-settings) and override any defaults.
-Make sure to return a valid Luigi configuration object, below an example:

 ```ts
 import { StaticSettingsConfigService } from '@openmfp/portal-ui-lib';